renzodamgo/CHiME9-ECHI/README.md

 ```

 The installation of the necessary tools is detailed in `install.sh`.
-We recommend to follow it step-by-step and adjust for your system if needed.
+We recommend following it step-by-step and adjusting for your system if needed.
 The script will build a conda environment called `echi_recipe` and install the
-dependencies listed in `enivornment.yaml`.
+dependencies listed in `environment.yaml`.

 When running the system, remember to activate the conda environment and set the
 necessary environment variables,